Do you have a sweet tooth? Do you constantly fight sugar cravings? This keto birthday cake might be the sweet surprise you’re looking for.

 Almond flour is also a suitable swap for those diagnosed with diabetes.
 The consumption of almonds has been shown to help reduce blood sugar and insulin levels[*].

-Most keto baked goods call for a healthy fat, and this cake calls for coconut cream, which can help lower blood pressure, boost your energy and prevent a blood sugar spike.
+Most keto baked goods call for a healthy fat, and this cake calls for coconut cream, which is a dairy-free ingredient that can help lower blood pressure, boost your energy, and prevent a blood sugar spike[*].
+Other cake recipes may call for coconut oil, melted butter, heavy cream, cream cheese, heavy whipping cream, or almond milk.

-All keto, low carb desserts usually have a zero carb sweetener, such as powdered erythritol, swerve, monk fruit and stevia.
+All keto desserts usually have low-carb sweeteners such as powdered monk fruit, erythritol, Swerve, or stevia.
 This chocolate cake calls for stevia, which you’ll learn about below.

 What Is Stevia?